Loading...

 About

-In 1688, Karl II died childless.
-His sister Liselotte had married the brother of Louis XIV.
-France claimed the Palatinate seat.
-In 1689, French troops set fire to the castle and destroyed the gardens.
+France eventually delivered the final blows.
+In 1689, troops set fire to the castle during the War of Succession.
 They returned in 1693 and detonated 38 mines loaded with 27,000 pounds of powder.
+Lightning finished off the highest towers in 1764.

 Tours featuring Heidelberg Castle (1)